Nevysha/Cozy-Nest/PATCHNOTE.md

 ## Known Issue

+- [ ]  Image Browser socket do not always close properly when reloading the UI
 - [ ]  Partial compatibility with Firefox and Opera GX
 - [ ]  Most tweak will not support a live window resize
 - [ ]  Some user report a missing scrollbar in Extra network tab